CSEKINGS/student_app/README.md

 # Student app

-An app to digitalize the counselling class in a multi-platform application.
+An app to digitalize the counselling class in a cross-platform application tested in android and web.

-Don't forget to star the repo.
+Check the live demo here: https://csekings.github.io/student_app_web/#/

 ## Screenshots
 <table>